jeffvincent/talks/lifting-heavy-ass-weights/outline.md

-We talk a lot about growth in other contexts - there are growth hackers and whole growth conferences, but as support people, I don't think we talk about growth much, which is probably because growth can be a sticky situation for us.
+We talk a lot about growth in other contexts - there are growth hackers and whole growth conferences, but as support people, I don't think we talk about growth much, which is probably because we're like the debbie downer of growth.

-On one hand, customer growth is exciting!
+In most ways growth is exciting!
 Growth means more people using our apps and talking about our company.
-But on the other hand, growth also means more support tickets, more feature requests, and more requests for "just 5 minutes" of our time.
+But to support, growth can mean more support tickets, more feature requests, and more requests for "just 5 minutes" of our time.